EPT8TPE/ShortCommands/README.md

 You can also run this command via console :D.

+# Permissions
+/gm - shortcommands.cm

+/giveitem = shortcommands.giveitem

+Both permissions above are defaultly set to op.

 # Notes
-- /gamemode and /give will still be usable.
+- /gamemode and /give will still be usable so realistically by installing my plugin, you don't lose out on anything.
 - Currently, messages are not configurable however that is a planned feature.

 # Contact me